Tedor49/TowerDescent/README.md

 ## 1. Using a compiled standalone Windows application

-Head to (insert link at the end) and download the file.
-This folder is a copy of dist from the repository After downloading and un-zipping the folder, launch "Madness Descent.exe" and enjoy!
+Head to [this link](https://drive.google.com/file/d/1lDcoUUXR5T_G51LqupkCNVunzkQf5ItC/view?usp=sharing) and download the archive.
+This folder is a copy of dist from the repository
+After downloading and un-zipping the folder, launch "Madness Descent.exe" and enjoy!

 This method does not require Python to be installed, so you can play the game without complications